Skip to main content

 • Understand basic principles of human biomechanics and its relationship to exercise selection, execution, injury prevention, and athletic performance.

-• Understand both acute responses and chronic adaptations to exercise stress, and the implications for health and athletic performance.
+• Understand acute responses and chronic adaptations to exercise stress, and the implications for health and athletic performance.

 • Explain how nutritional factors affect health, fitness, and athletic performance.